TritonDataCenter/manta/docs/operator-guide/index.md

 -->

 <!--
-    Copyright (c) 2015, Joyent, Inc.
+    Copyright (c) 2017, Joyent, Inc.
 -->

-# Manta Operator's Guide
+# Operator's Guide for Manta, Triton's object storage and converged analytics solution

-Manta is an internet-facing object store with in-situ Unix-based compute as a first class operation.
+Manta, Triton's object storage and converged analytics solution, is an internet-facing object store with in-situ Unix-based compute as a first class operation.
 The user interface to Manta is essentially:

 * A filesystem-like namespace, with *directories* and *objects*, accessible over HTTP